-UX designers: what is the value of your work items, like user stories, epics and so on?
-This blog outlines a practical approach to creating and visualising value for the user and the customer.
+UX designers: what is the value of your work items?
+This blog outlines a practical approach to creating and visualizing value for the user and the customer.

 Visible value, user stories, epics, and user flow

 Value needs to be easily visible: that’s a fact.
 It should be part of every user story, as the format of a user story dictates that As Someone, I want to do Something because it creates a certain Value.
 Value underlies the motivation for a user to act.